Homepage > Journal > The best programming languages for product managers

 • Consolidate data from different sources.

-2. A Product Manager is a link between the technical world (programmers), User Experience (UX/UI Designers), and the business world (owners, shareholders).
+2. A PM is a link between the technical world (programmers), user experience (UX/UI designers), and the business world (owners, shareholders).

-3. A Product Manager is a person that identifies the needs, goals, and business expectations of the customer, determines function and the way the product works, and indicates success measures and methods for success evaluation.
+3. A product manager identifies the customer's needs, goals, and business expectations, determines the product's function and how it works and indicates success measures and methods for success evaluation.

-4. What requirements should a Product Manager meet?
-Technical Product Manager (especially certified Product Manager) is an interdisciplinary profession that uses knowledge, methodologies, techniques, research, and analyzing methods developed based on various sciences and approaches.
+4. What requirements should a PM meet?
+Technical product managers (especially certified product managers) are an interdisciplinary profession that uses knowledge, methodologies, techniques, research, and analyzing methods developed based on various sciences and approaches.
 They're very sought-after in the IT industry.

-6. The effectiveness of a Product Manager influences the market success of the product, profits, revenues, financial stability, the direction of product development, reliability and accuracy of defining and validating achievements and failures, and testing product performance.
+6. The effectiveness of a product manager influences the product's market success, profits, revenues, financial stability, direction of product development, reliability and accuracy of defining and validating achievements and failures, and testing of product performance.

-8. Technical skills are a type of competence that are easier to verify than soft skills.
+8. Technical skills are a type of competence that is easier to verify than soft skills.

 9. Knowledge of a particular programming language can be tested, and its scope and level of advancement can be determined.
-It is much more objective knowledge independent of external, contextual, or situational factors.
+It's objective knowledge independent of external, contextual, or situational factors.

-10. In the case of soft skills, their verifiability always revolves around the problem of adopted criteria and ways of evaluation.
+10. Soft skills' verifiability always revolves around the problem of adopted criteria and evaluation methods.

 11. Hard skills can be tested in a much more unbiased, objective, unambiguous, and credible way.

-12. The knowledge about technology, first and foremost, is the knowledge about the product itself.
-Awareness of how it is built, in what range of possibilities and limitations programmers are moving, and with what risk and success perspective is vital.
+12. First and foremost, knowledge about technology is knowledge about the product itself.
+It's vital to be aware of how it's built, its range of possibilities and limitations, and its risk and success perspectives.

-13. The ability to transfer technical language into a more understandable one for stakeholders is crucial for a Product Manager.
+13. The ability to transfer technical language into a more understandable one for stakeholders is crucial for a PM.

-14. Product Managers also aim to raise awareness about the specificity of needs, behaviors, goals, capabilities, and expectations of end users.
+14. Product managers also aim to raise awareness about the specificity of end users' needs, behaviors, goals, capabilities, and expectations.

 15. Knowledge of technologies considerably facilitates understanding and communicating requirements, needs, and expectations.

-16. Understanding a programming language allows you to understand more profoundly the decisions, dilemmas, possibilities, limitations, structures, complexity, necessities, and risk that appear before developers and designers.
+16. Understanding a programming language allows you to understand more profoundly the decisions, dilemmas, possibilities, limitations, structures, complexity, necessities, and risks that appear before developers and designers.

-17. The choice between the best programming languages is very difficult.
+18. The choice between the best programming languages is challenging.

-18. It's possible to recommend languages that, in various rankings, gained high positions and have considerable popularity, and are a toolkit of competencies for programmers.
+19. It's possible to recommend languages that have gained high positions in various rankings, are considerably popular, and are a toolkit of competencies for programmers.

-20. It's a very versatile language.
-Currently, JavaScript is used to create web and desktop applications as well as online games.
+21. JavaScript is a very versatile language.
+It's currently used to create web and desktop applications and online games.

-22. The immense popularity of JavaScript has created around it a very active and numerous community that actively creates new frameworks, libraries, and code editors.
+23. The immense popularity of JavaScript has created a very active and numerous community around it that actively creates new frameworks, libraries, and code editors.

-25. Structured Query Language is another popular programming language worth recommending for Product Managers.
+26. Structured Query Language is another popular programming language worth recommending for product managers.

-26. Data has become a very significant and precious resource.
-SQL is a language used to create and modify databases as well as for downloading, entering, updating, and deleting records from databases.
+27. Data has become a very significant and precious resource.
+SQL is a language used to create and modify databases and download, enter, update, and delete records from them.

-28. A Product Manager can use their knowledge and experience gained during learning SQL for daily communication with technical teams.
+29. A product manager can use the knowledge and experience gained while learning SQL to communicate daily with technical teams.

 How you like that: